isomerpages/moe-sped-itptoolkit/_individual-transition-plan/The ITP.md

 <p>The OPP is prepared and updated before FEM and shared at <strong>Step 1 of FEM</strong>.
 After FEM is completed, it may be further updated with information shared at FEM and attached with the ITP.</p>
-<p>&nbsp;To complete the OPP, gather information from the student about the
+<p>To complete the OPP, gather information from the student about the people,
-people, places and things that matter.
+places and things that matter.
 You can also gather these information from your daily observation of the student, or ask family, school staff and people who know them well.&nbsp;</p>
 <blockquote>
 <p></p>
 </blockquote>